AneriMehta/DivisibilityTestPrograms/README.md

 # DivisibilityTestPrograms
-Programs that can check whether the input is divisible by a certain number.
+Programs that can check whether the input is divisible by a certain number without using MODULO Operator.

 ## Contributing to this project
 * There are folders for each language